All posts

 Banks accept accounts, process transactions, and maintain relationships without continuously verifying that the account structure matches the account holder's actual situation.
 Initial acceptance is not ongoing validation.
 The conditions that made the account acceptable may change — through the bank's policies, through the founder's circumstances, or through regulatory shifts — without any visible signal until a review is triggered.

 For indie hackers with a single banking rail, this stability feels safe.
 It is not a structural determination about safety — it is an absence of examination.
+The banking stability illusion unpacks why "it works" and "it's structurally sound" are different conditions.

 The sole proprietor / LLC boundary matters more than it feels like it does